-Refuges are open to any woman who needs to get away from violence, threats, intimidation or bullying.
-There is no age limit.
-It doesn't matter whether the violent person is your husband, partner, ex-husband, ex-partner or a relative.
-You don't need to have left the violent person permanently.
+Any woman who needs to get away from violence, threats, intimidation or bullying from a current or ex-partner or a relative.
+There is no age limit and you don't need to have left the violent person permanently.

-Some refuges are especially for women with particular cultural or religious backgrounds, such as Asian or Irish women.
-Many have disabled access.
+Many refuges have disabled access.
+Some refuges are specially for women with particular cultural backgrounds, such as Asian or Irish women.
+A few refuges offer places for women who are using alcohol or drugs.